Bamieh/corp-dash/README.md

 A corporate dashboard application using a EmberJS.
 This project focuses on the usage of data storage files and Ember's Data storage model.

+the number of open issues

+a line chart reflecting number of paying customers over a period of time,

+and a bar chart reflecting number of reported issues over a period of time.

 ## Data Stores
 **Geospatial view, identifying the number of employees at various company locations.**